HangX-Ma/eleRobotJPS/src/elephant/README.md

   to load the octomap.
 - In `Rviz` **Planning Scene**, **OccupancyGrid** may be useful.

+#### dynamicEDT3D
+I use `dynamicEDT3D` in current version codes to solve the problem that the node infomation can not be used normally or upated correctly.

+#### USAGE NOTE:
+I find a mistake that I misunderstand the point position definition in **Octomap**.
+In octomap, the point have a bias that will move the original input position to fit the gird voxel center automatically.
+I had checked the original codes before but I ever thought this bias should be eliminated artificially.
+Howerver, when debugging the new `Elephant` robot model, I found that If I use the point position that I had eliminated the bias, the JPS algorithm will failed!
+But the automaically process may not match what I think, so I need to rewrite a new function to solve it.

 ## 8. JPS and TOPP-RA

 Now copy the `rokae_jps_navigation` and `rokae_arm_toppra` packages.
 In `rokae_jps_navigation` pakcage, some files needs to be paid attention.